JaidenCyberSec/JaidenCyberSec/JohnTheRipper-Labs/walkthrough.md

 ---

+### ✅ Lab 5: Crack NTLM Hash (john_ntlm:kingdom)

+- Created a valid NTLM hash using Python and UTF-16LE encoding
+- Saved the hash in the proper format for John the Ripper
+- Used `--format=nt` and the `rockyou.txt` wordlist to crack it
+- Verified the result using `john --show`

+> 🔓 **Outcome**: Cracked NTLM hash — the password was `kingdom`

+---

 Each walkthrough is beginner-friendly and designed to reinforce ethical hacking fundamentals and password auditing techniques.

 More labs coming soon! 🧪